KataChannel/katastarterkit/SECURITY.md

 ### 🛡️ Security Best Practices

-When using Timonacore in production:
+When using KataCore in production:

 1. **Environment Variables**: Never commit sensitive data to version control
 2. **Database Security**: Use strong passwords and restrict access